Philipp0007/Philipp0007/README.md

 ### Hi there 👋
-- :mountain_snow: I'm Philipp, an Austrian process engineering student
+- 🏔️ I'm Philipp, an Austrian process engineering student
-- :denmark: I'm currently doing an exchange at DTU in Denmark
+- 🇩🇰 I'm currently doing an exchange at DTU in Denmark
-- :computer: I'm interested in modeling, simulating and controlling fermentation based processes and plants
+- 💻 I'm interested in modeling, simulating and controlling fermentation based processes and plants
-- :snake: I'm hoping to deepen my knowledge in python as a tool to handle these processes in a smart way
+- 🐍 I'm hoping to deepen my knowledge in python as a tool to handle these processes in a smart way
+- 🏄 About me: I like to try out new sports, like this summer with surfing
-- :flamingo: Fun fact: Flamingos can fly as fast as 56 km/h
+- 🦩 Fun fact: Flamingos can fly as fast as 56 km/h

 <!--
 **Philipp0007/Philipp0007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.